RioGra/webdev-iceland-teamproject-website.github.io/README.md

 Instructor- Sophie Kneeshaw
 Assistant Instructor - Nkeiruka Whenu

-## FINAL PROJECT
-  -Travel Team 1
+Travel Team 1
-  -This website was designed and built by
+This website was designed and built by
    Poojah Poobalasingam, Phoebe Macwhinnie,
    Tatiana Kasakova & Gráinne Riordan

+## FINAL GROUP PROJECT - Build a Travel website around a country of your choice

 MUST HAVE